SinUbyCosU/Computer-Vision/README.md

-# Computer-Vision
+#Camera Calibration Using DLT and Levenberg–Marquardt Optimization
-📷 Camera Calibration Using DLT and Levenberg–Marquardt Optimization This project implements a two-step camera calibration pipeline that estimates both intrinsic and extrinsic parameters of a camera using:
+This project implements a two-step camera calibration pipeline that estimates both intrinsic and extrinsic parameters of a camera using:

 Direct Linear Transform (DLT) — a linear method to estimate the projection matrix.